 Welcome to the Center for Neurodynamics

-Center members Gualtiero Piccinini and Sonya Bahar recently co-authored a paper on neural computation and the neural theory of cognition.
+Center members Gualtiero Piccinini and Sonya Bahar co-authored a paper on neural computation and the neural theory of cognition.
 The paper appears in the April 2013 issue of Cognitive Science.
 The collaboration was also featured in UMSL Daily.